huy232/Unime/README.md

 Everything is responsive, shrink down the web page or using it on device for further more detail.

 ## IMPROVE
-- A better way for writing these kinds of projects in the future.
+- A better way for writing these kinds of projects in the future (I haven't known React at the point of doing this project, so I really haven't used it at its best, I hope the next project will be better).
 - Write a better CSS, since it's my first-hand project, I did mess up the global CSS which lead me to override a lot of CSS.
 - Apply more ways and technologies needed (like Redux, useMemo, useRef, etc. for more flexibility in handling data)
 - Fix bugs if it's still around, but I'm trying on other projects, so progress on this will be plodding.